Anniken Huitfeldt

 Anniken Scharning Huitfeldt (born 29 November 1969) is a Norwegian politician and historian.
-She served as the Norwegian Ambassador to the United States since 2024.
+She has served as the Norwegian Ambassador to the United States since 2024.
 A member of Labour Party, she has previously held several ministerial roles under Jens Stoltenberg between 2008 and 2013 and then served as foreign minister under Jonas Gahr Støre between 2021 and 2023.

 Early and personal life

 She was born on 29 November 1969 in Bærum Municipality, Norway, to the daughter of public prosecutor Iver Huitfeldt (born 1943) and Sidsel Scharning (1940–1990).
-She is one of two siblings: Her sister, Astrid, was also a politician, and her brother, Anders.
+She is one of two siblings: Her sister, Astrid, was also a politician, and her brother, Anders, a civil servant.
 She is the niece of politician Fritz Huitfeldt and the granddaughter of judge Otte Huitfeldt.
 Huitfeldt grew up in the town of Jessheim.
 She is also a descendant of Norwegian Chancellor Jens Bjelke (1580–1659).
+She is a member of the Danish noble family Huitfeldt, which now mainly resides in Norway.

 She attended Jessheim Upper Secondary School from 1985 to 1988, and then worked for one year as a county secretary of Workers' Youth League, a youth wing of Labour Party.

 Huitfeldt was involved in student politics already while attending school, as a member of Akershus county school board from 1986 to 1988.
 She was also a central board member of Norges Gymnasiastsamband from 1987 to 1988, and in her native Ullensaker, she was a member of the municipal equality committee.

 From 1989 to 1992, she studied at the University of Oslo, minoring in political science and history, and from 1992 to 1993, she took a minor in geography at London School of Economics.
 From 1993 to 1996, she took a master's degree in history in Oslo.

-She is married to Norwegian businessman Ola Petter Flem, with whom she has three children.
+She married Norwegian businessman Ola Petter Flem (born 9 November 1969), on 7 September 2002 at Røros, with whom she has three children.